 The course is designed to examine curriculum in the broadest sense including the culture of the school, certain aspects of theory and certain aspects of the way it is.
 (Practice) leadership issues connected with curriculum evaluation, development, implementation, co-ordination and articulation will be explored from a perspective designed to bridge the gap between theory and practice.
 The premise of the course is that curriculum, the complex network of what to teach and how to teach it, exists for students.
+Emphasis will be placed on the proposed common curriculum and the new non-graded primary program.

-I. OBJECTIVES OF THE COURSE AND INTENDED STUDENT LEARNING OUTCOMES
+1. OBJECTIVES OF THE COURSE AND INTENDED STUDENT LEARNING OUTCOMES

-- 1.1 To describe and analyze the tasks of curriculum and curriculum development. - 1.2 To synthemsize and explain the factors which lead to curriculum dysfunction. - 1.3 To be able to internalize and apply a comprehensive teaching-learning model. - 1.4 To develop a systematic plan for curriculum development and evaluation. - 1.5 To understand and apply the concepts of curriculum alignment and curriculum mapping. - 1.6 To develop strategic planning skills which are future oriented and pro-active in working with curriculum. - 1.7 To be able to plan for and work with curriculum co-ordination and articulation. - 1.8 To problem-solve practical issues related to curriculum at the school level. - 1.9 To discuss and analyze current issues in curriculum. - 1.10 To be able to translate curriculum theory into curriculum practice.
+- 1.1 To describe and analyze the tasks of curriculum and curriculum development. - 1.2 To synthesize and explain the factors which lead to curriculum dysfunction. - 1.3 To be able to internalize and apply a comprehensive teaching-learning model, applying holistic notions and integrated applications. - 1.4 To develop a systematic plan for curriculum development and evaluation. - 1.5 To understand and apply the concepts of curriculum alignment and curriculum mapping. - 1.6 To develop strategic planning skills which are future oriented and pro-active in working with curriculum as each relates to the implementation of the Royal Commission's recommendations. - 1.7 To be able to plan for and work with curriculum co-ordination and articulation.

+- 1.8 To problem-solve practical issues related to curriculum at the school level. - 1.9 To discuss and analyze current issues in curriculum. - 1.10 To be able to translate curriculum theory into curriculum practice.